yanfang-li/STADIA/README.md

 ## Overview

-STADIA is designed to integrate multiple spatial transcriptomics slices, which simultaneously realize
+STADIA is designed to integrate multiple spatial transcriptomics slices, which simultaneously achieve

 - dimension reduction
 - batch effects correction
 - spatial domains identification

-Overall, STADIA is a Bayesian hierarchical Hidden Markov Random Field model that first uses Bayesian factor regression and location-and-scale adjustment to learn a batch-corrected low-dimensional representation of the gene expression profiles, and then spatially clusters the embeddings using a Gaussian mixture model with a Potts model spatial prior to promote local consistency.
+Overall, STADIA is a Bayesian hierarchical hidden Markov random field model that first uses Bayesian factor regression and location-and-scale adjustment to learn a batch-corrected low-dimensional representation of the gene expression profiles, and then spatially clusters the embedding using a Gaussian mixture model with a Potts spatial prior to promote local consistency.

 ## Installation